XgridInc/xkops/CONTRIBUTING.md

 ## Contact

-If you have any questions or need help, please reach out to us at [xk8s@xgrid.co].
+If you have any questions or need help, Join our Slack channel [XkOps Community](http://xkopscommunity.slack.com/) or contact us via email at [xk8s@xgrid.co](xk8s@xgrid.co).

 ## Acknowledgements